Skip to content

 Top Programs

 The fields Saint Louis University awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-Saint Louis University, located in Saint Louis, Missouri, keeps admissions accessible, extending offers to roughly 75% of those who apply.
+Saint Louis University, located in Saint Louis, Missouri, admits most of the students who apply; the acceptance rate is roughly 75%.
 Admitted students typically arrive with an average SAT score near 1,317.
-The school reports a graduation rate of roughly 80%.
+The graduation rate is roughly 80%.

-Ten years out, alumni of Saint Louis University earn a median of $70,783 — an exceptional return on investment that outpaces national averages for bachelor's-degree holders.
+Ten years out, alumni of Saint Louis University earn a median of $70,783, well above the national average for bachelor's degree holders.

-Saint Louis University is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.33%, well above the typical college.
-Access is narrower — only about 3.2% of students come from the bottom income quintile, typical of more selective, higher-income institutions.
+Saint Louis University is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.33%, well above the typical college.
+Access is narrower: only about 3.2% of students come from the bottom income quintile, typical of more selective, higher-income institutions.
 Among bottom-quintile students who attend, roughly 42.2% go on to reach the top of the income ladder.
-The median family income of students sits near $119,700, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $119,700, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Saint Louis University, with an economic connectedness score of 1.64 (about 1.0 is the national norm).
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Saint Louis University.
+Its economic connectedness score is 1.64, where about 1.0 is the national norm.
 Its friending bias sits near the middle of the range (0.06).
 Around 9% of students take part in civic and volunteering activity.

 Similar Schools